Let It Break

 Let It Break is the fourth studio album by Irish singer-songwriter Gemma Hayes.
 It was released in Ireland on 27 May 2011.
-The album was recorded in Westland Studios in Dublin, Ireland, Black Box Studios in Noyant La Gravoyère, France and mastered at Golden Mastering in Los Angeles, CA.
+The album was recorded in Westland Studios in Dublin, Ireland, Black Box Studios in Noyant La Gravoyère, France and mastered at Golden Mastering in Los Angeles.

 Background

 Following the release of her third studio album, The Hollow of Morning in May 2008, Hayes confirmed she was working on some new material and aspired to release an acoustic album.
 During further promotional work and touring, Hayes confirmed that she had begun work on her fourth album in August 2008.

 While recording for her fourth album, she produced tracks which later appeared on her EP Oliver.
 On 14 April 2009, it was announced on her Myspace blog that Hayes began to write newer material for the next album.
 On 3 September 2009, Gemma performed at the 2012 stage at the 2009 Århus Festival.
 Her set-list featured new songs "Waiting for You" and "Shock To My System".
 On 20 October 2009, Gemma confirmed through her Twitter page that she was recording new material in France in the Blackbox studios.